San Antonio River Walk Hacks: How To Eat, Play & Explore Like a Pro

 11. La Villita Historic Village

 Listed on the National Registry of Historic Places, La Villita is an artisan village that originally served as San Antonio’s first neighborhood!
-Yup, these little stone houses were where European immigrants from Germany and France lived, and it’s now a charming art village near the Riverwalk.
+Yup, these little stone houses were where European immigrants from Germany and France lived, and it’s now a charming art adjacent to the Riverwalk.
+There are actually some steps that lead you straight from the river walk to La Villita.
+Here's everything to know about La Villita before you go.

 WEBSITE | 418 Villita St, San Antonio, TX 78205